schmiddr/aws-lambda-ddns-function/README.md

 ##Introduction

-Dynamic registration of resource records is useful when you have instances that are not behind a load balancer that you would like address by a host name and domain suffix of your choosing rather than the default \<region\>.compute.internal or ec2.internal.
+Dynamic registration of resource records is useful when you have instances that are not behind a load balancer and that you would like address by a host name and domain suffix of your choosing rather than the default \<region\>.compute.internal or ec2.internal assigned by VPC DNS.

 In this project we explore how you can use [CloudWatch Events](https://aws.amazon.com/cloudwatch) and Lambda to create a Dynamic DNS for Route 53.
-Besides creating A records, this project lets you to create alias, i.e. CNAME records, for when you want to address a server by a "friendly" or alternate name.
+Besides creating A records, this project allows you to create alias, i.e. CNAME records, for when you want to address a server by a "friendly" or alternate name.
 Although this is antithetical to treating instances as disposable resources, there are still a lot of shops that find this useful.

 ##Using CloudWatch and Lambda to respond to infrastructure changes in real-time